March 31, 2013 (Updated: October 3, 2023)

 Don’t expect your target market to come to you.
 Look to see when the most traffic reaches your pages, what demographics they are and how they reached your site.
 You can use these analytics to tailor your site to their needs which will increase the likelihood of content conversion.

 Want to get an in-depth view of where your content stands in terms of traffic, rankings, and top-performing keywords?
 Get a content gap analysis using our free tool.

 Whether you’re looking to increase sales, drive traffic or create buzz, facts will help convert your content.
 Statistics can convince the consumer that they’re getting a good deal or buying a trusted product.
 They also make sharing content easier.

+A strong first impression when users land on your site is critical to increase conversions through content.
 If you can’t keep a viewer’s attention for more than a few seconds, you probably won’t drive them to buy your product, share your blog or visit your website.
 Your best bet at keeping them on your page is through a strong first impression.
 You wouldn’t be reading this right now if you hadn’t been interested by something we said at the beginning.

 Retargeting is when you only target visitors who have previously visited your site.
 When visitors leave your site, banner ads for your page are featured on other sites.
 You can target the ads for certain sites and even for certain pages that your audience visits.
 For example, if your company sells Products A and B, you can set up retargeting ads for viewers who only looked at product B.

 Millions of research dollars are spent each year to come to the same conclusion: people like discounts.
 By creating incentives to take action through coupons, your target demographic will make the jump from on-the-fence to paying customer.

 Nothing loses your audience’s credibility faster than copy full of fractured sentences and spelling errors.
 You spent so long improving your product and designing your website, why throw it all away with a typo?